willyfh/cat-breed-classification-using-cnn/README.md

 **Attention:** the notebook was executed & tested using GPU.
 So please make sure the GPU is available to avoid unexpected error.

+You may also find the notebok file from this Google Colab page : https://colab.research.google.com/drive/17JsvgWQKitcmM18E9bd-eCQIZ6p5ES6d

 ### Prerequisites (the installation cell is provided in the notebook):

 - torch==1.3.1